hgrif/cookiecutter-ds-python/README.md

-# Markduscript: Markdown Manuscripts
+# Mandown

-### A Cookiecutter for Reproducible Research and Manuscripts in Markdown
+### A Cookiecutter Template for Reproducible Research and Scholarly Manuscripts in Markdown

 This [cookiecutter](https://github.com/cookiecutter/cookiecutter) template provides a minimal project structure for doing code-centric reproducible research and drafting an academic paper in markdown (and responding to reviwers, of course).
 It is configured with a set of latex templates and open fonts for compiling beautiful documents from markdown and Python (or R) source files.
 Consider it a pythonic take on [plain text social science](http://plain-text.co/) and data science.

 Just code in Python (or R), write prose in markdown, then `make paper` to compile into a beautiful document that looks [like this](https://knaaptime.com/papers/pdfs/gentrification_markov.pdf?pdf=machine).
-Pandoc and all other dependencies are pre-configured in a conda [environment file](https://github.com/knaaptime/markduscript/blob/master/%7B%7B%20cookiecutter.repo_name%20%7D%7D/environment.yml) so that each manuscript is self-contained and can be built from scratch using simple commands from the [Makefile](https://github.com/knaaptime/markduscript/blob/master/%7B%7B%20cookiecutter.repo_name%20%7D%7D/Makefile)
+Pandoc and all other dependencies are pre-configured in a conda [environment file](https://github.com/knaaptime/mandown/blob/master/%7B%7B%20cookiecutter.repo_name%20%7D%7D/environment.yml) so that each manuscript is self-contained and can be built from scratch using simple commands from the [Makefile](https://github.com/knaaptime/mandown/blob/master/%7B%7B%20cookiecutter.repo_name%20%7D%7D/Makefile)

 The project is is inspired by the
 [minimal cookiecutter data science](https://github.com/hgrif/cookiecutter-ds-python) project template